cathaloruaidh/BICEP/README.md

 jupyter-lab --no-browser BICEP_Walkthrough.ipynb
 ```

 If you are accessing the server via ssh, add the `-L 8888:localhost:8888` parameter when logging in.
+If you are accessing the server via PuTTY, navigate to Connection > SSH > Tunnels, enter "8888" for the Source Port, enter "localhost:8888" for the Destination and click add.
+Then you can log in as usual.

 ## Software parameters